40 Reflections #11: 40 days of raw recollections during the Lenten Season

-This faith in one another, family, and God holds us together, weather be damned.
+This faith in one another, family, and God hold us together, weather be damned.

-Disclosure: I too trust the milk is “fiiiine”, but why not make a really big batch of pudding and use it up?
-No waste, and I’ll clear the slate for a new debate tomorrow morning.
+Full Disclosure: I too trust the milk is “fiiiine”, but why not make a really big batch of pudding and use it up?
+No waste allowed, and I’ll clear the slate for a new debate tomorrow morning.

 Dig Deep: Find out more about milk and Sell-by-Date here.

 Lenten Prayer: Prayer for Trust